Updated: Aug 14

 The Value Proposition Canvas is a tool which helps you make sure that your product or service is something that your customer or ideal client values or needs.
 It was originally designed by Dr Alexander Osterwalder of Strategizer alongside the business model canvas which you can watch a quick video of here:

 For the value proposition map, we are taking the first two sections from the business model canvas (you can read about how that works here).
-The value proposition section and the customer segments section and we're going to dive into them in far more detail to figure out exactly how you can best serve your customers and provide them with a product or service that is exactly what they want or need!
+They're the customer segments section and value proposition section.
+We're going to dive into them in far more detail to figure out exactly how you can best serve your customers and provide them with a product or service that is exactly what they want or need!

 Section 1: The Customer Segment Profile